RocketDerp/April14_2025/June10_2025/Fiction_NonFiction_popularity_mixing.md

 I think we have to admit how badly we fucked up ignoring Neil Postman in 1985 and 1992 - his observations about New York City modern (wealthy) live and his wealthy New York University students.
 They were ahead of the curve, just as Donald Trump was living that lifestyle in 1985.

 Neil Postman was correct in 1985.
-Neil Postamn was correct in 1992.
+Neil Postman was correct in 1992.

 ## What To Do: Admit it